Membership in the Manitoba Association of Optometrists (MAO) is a mandatory requirement to practise optometry in Manitoba.

 - Evidence of Good Standing from licensing bodies in jurisdictions where you have been registered as an optometrist during the past seven years.

 - Criminal record check including Vulnerable Sector Search.
 If you have resided outside of Canada during the past five years, you must also obtain a criminal record check from the jurisdiction(s) of residence.
+Criminal record checks must be dated within 6 months prior to registration date.

 - OEBC national exam results.